Children of Fallen Heroes Scholarship

 - A fire police officer, defined as an individual who is serving in accordance with State or local law as an officially recognized or designated member of a legally organized public safety agency and provides scene security or directs traffic in response to any fire drill, fire call, or other fire, rescue, or police emergency, or at a planned special event.

 To apply, complete and return the Children of Fallen Heroes Scholarship form.

 Disability scholarships exist to provide college funding for students who possess numerous cognitive, behavioral and emotional impediments that would make it difficult to attain a college degree.
 These scholarship opportunities help deserving students stay in school and out of debt, allowing them to more easily achieve their educational and career goals.

-Scholarships and Loans for Nursing Majors
+Loans for Nursing Majors

 Nursing student assistance is available through public and private organizations, in addition to the financial aid and scholarship opportunities offered through College of The Albemarle.